playn/playn/README.md

 This will install the latest snapshot version of PlayN into your local Maven repository.
-You can then modify the `playn.version` property of your game to reference that snapshot version and your game will use your local copy of PlayN instead of a version shipped to [Maven Central].
+You can then modify the `playn.version` property of your game to reference that snapshot version and your game will use your local copy of PlayN instead of a version downloaded from [Maven Central].

-Instructions for building and running the PlayN samples can be found in the [Documentation].
+Instructions for building and running the PlayN sample games can be found in the [Documentation].

 Licensing
 ---------